Agus-Iskandar-D/zeller_calculator/README.md

 ![output](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/output.png)

 We can identify the day and its kind of year, whether it is leap year or not.

+So, this is it!
 Hopefully, it can be my kickstart in coding world and be benificial for others who is learning to code in phyton as me :)

 ## See you later, Danke!